 People love Disney more than ever and the theme parks are high up on that list.
-If Disney can show the Fox deal to be worth it financially, they could afford to take another risk and build a 5th theme park in Florida.
+If Disney can show Disney+ is here for the long haul and the theme parks make a complete recovery (which they undoubtedly will do), they could afford to take another risk and build a 5th theme park in Florida.

 Overcrowding in the Parks

-Revenue and attendance at the parks has been strong and that “down season” that used to exist in Disney World has all but disappeared.
-There was a small scare this Summer when the crowds in Star Wars: Galaxy’s Edge weren’t as big as they thought they would be, but on both coasts, that’s changed drastically with the addition of Star Wars: Rise of the Resistance being such a smashing success.
+People were also scared when Star Wars: Galaxy’s Edge first opened up and crowds weren’t as big as they thought they would be.
+However, on both coasts, that’s changed drastically with the addition of Star Wars: Rise of the Resistance being such a smashing success.

 During the busy seasons especially, the Disney World theme parks get very crowded, and they’ve needed more capacity now for years.
 A 5th park would help to spread out some of the crowds and make each park a bit more liveable and enjoyable.